 Our translator Mehdi Ahmedi beckons us beyond the takeaway counter, past sizzling kebabs sitting on the fiery charcoal grill, and into the kitchen to see his father and uncles at work.
 Here they make more than 1000 lawash (a large, thin, unleavened flatbread) every day.
 Each brother has an important role, such as slapping dough inside the hot tandoor ovens, pulling out freshly cooked lawash, and blending spices for curries and minced meat kebabs.

 “Mostly our customers are from Russian and Greek backgrounds,” says Ahmedi, who believes a shared flavour heritage draws them in.
-But he recalls one customer who drove from the Adelaide Hills through the darkness of Adelaide’s freak storm last year just for a lamb kebab wrap.
+But he recalls one customer who drove from the Adelaide Hills through the darkness of Adelaide’s great storm of 2016 just for a lamb kebab wrap.
 He thanks their solar panels and backup batteries for keeping the lights on that night, but we thank the lamb backstrap for being melt-in-your-mouth tender.
 “We could get a cheaper part of lamb,” he says, “but we don’t want to, because at the end of the day a happy customer will come back.”

 If they’re not lining up for a lamb wrap to go, groups of friends and families gather here over plates of alfam kebab (a half chicken coated in spices and chargrilled over the coals) or mixed kebab.
 The latter sports grilled chicken, that beloved lamb backstrap, and minced lamb pulled off the skewer and served on lawash.
 Ahmedi remains tight-lipped about his uncle’s secret spice blends, but we can detect a hint of cardamom, black pepper, and red pepper.
 It comes with house-made garlic sauce, and a chilli sauce that’s “not too hot”.
 “If we make it hot you can’t taste the food.
 So we make it mild.”